This family guide to Kauai post originally appeared on Marcie in Mommyland

 - CENTRAL LOCATION: Staying on the East Shore makes it easy to check the weather and then head North, South or West to chase the sun and avoid rain.
 And it makes it easier to come back for naps.

 Plus, the Kalapaki Kids Club is available both mornings and nights if you want some kid-free time.
 And they offer a free shuttle to the airport.
+Check out the latest prices and more details.

 The Aston Islander on the Beach is a low-rise hotel.
 Their beachfront pool area offers barbecue areas, a large, sparkling pool, jet spa and a poolside bar.
 They have on-site laundry, which is so helpful for families!
 And they offer free shuttle service to the airport.

 What I like about this location is that you can walk to Safeway, Foodland, and a lot of affordable restaurants and shops.
+Check out the latest prices and more details.

 The Plantation Hale Suites were recently renovated.
 They have large rooms and full kitchens.

 It’s the perfect place to stay on Kauai if you are planning on exploring the island and then coming back to the hotel to cool off in the pool, cook dinner and rest.
+Check out the latest prices and more details.

 The South Shore is notorious for almost always being sunny.
 And there are lots of calm, kid-friendly beaches.
 This is also where you’ll find the most family-friendly resorts on Kauai.